suim-park/Capstone-RAG-Team/README.md

 Microsoft has conducted experiments comparing standard RAG models with GraphRAG, showing that GraphRAG significantly improves both the comprehensiveness and diversity of generated answers.

 ## Dataset

+Wiki Journal Club (WJC) is an open-source platform similar to Wikipedia, serving as a collaborative resource where medical professionals primarily internal medicine physicians contribute concise summaries of landmark clinical trials.
+These summaries make complex research accessible and understandable for a broad audience.
+Although WJC is open-source, it provides curated summaries that highlight key aspects of each study, including its purpose, methodology, results, and clinical implications.
+This structured format allows users to grasp essential information without needing to read the entire study, while the critical appraisal of each study's strengths, limitations, and biases helps users evaluate the quality and relevance of the research.

+For this project, we used the full text for data ingestion and indexing.
+Additionally, we utilized questions posed within Wiki Journal Club entries and the conclusions derived from each full paper to create a well-structured dataset that supports our chatbot’s query-based retrieval and summarization functions.

 ## Graphrag

 <img width="538" alt="Screenshot 2024-11-08 at 1 47 23 PM" src="https://github.com/user-attachments/assets/5bb925fa-1fa3-49c5-8215-0b3dd8a1894b">